 Refereed Book Chapters

-2015-accepted Geography and interindividual differences as key explanatory variables of entrepreneurial success.
+(2015-forthcoming) Geography and interindividual differences as key explanatory variables of entrepreneurial success.
 Single-authored guest chapter in Markovic M, Omolaja M, Modern Entrepreneurship

 2011 Analytical sequencing of empirical research through recursive cartographies: a case study of a Romanian village.
 In Markovic-Radovic M, ed, Organizational Behaviour and Culture, Berlin: VDM Verlag, chapter 5, pp. 85-117.

 2010 The causes and consequences of egalitarian sentiments and policies.
 Outline of a political ecology of place.
 In Aslau T & Matei S, Eds., Science, Economy, Society.
 In memoriam Dimitrie Camenita.
 Arad, ‘Aurel Vlaicu’ University Press, pp. 125-152.

 2009b Industrialisation, In R Kitchin & N Thrift, Eds., International Encyclopedia of Human Geography , Oxford: Elsevier, volume 5, pp. 419-425.